Technical Article

 The key takeaways are:

-It is possible to fit models on small devices like Raspberry or smartphones with less than 8Gb memory while maintaining reasonable efficiency and quality on edge (i.e. ~1 token per second and low perplexity).
+It is possible to fit models on small devices, such as Raspberry Pi or smartphones with less than 8 GB of memory, while maintaining reasonable efficiency and quality at the edge (i.e., ~1 token per second and low perplexity).

 Conclusion